The CoGREE steering group meets twice a year to plan and discuss common projects.

 Since 2018 he is Secretary of the International Association for Christian Education (IV).
 Michael can be contacted via: email@example.com

 Lesley has worked in Religious Education in England for over 25 years.
 She has been a part-time Senior Lecturer in RE at the University of Roehampton in South-West London since 2009 where she is involved in pre-service teacher education at both primary and secondary levels.
 Lesley is also an RE advisor to schools in eleven different local government areas in Greater London and works regularly with serving teachers.

 Lesley has been involved in EFTRE since 2001, joining the Board and the Executive in 2007.
 She became Chair of EFTRE in 2013 and then began to represent EFTRE on CoGREE.
-Lesley is also Secretary of CoGREE.
-Lesley can be contacted at: firstname.lastname@example.org
+Lesley is also Secretary of CoGREE and can be contacted via: firstname.lastname@example.org

-Tania is Secretary of ICCS, and can be contacted at: email@example.com
+Bianca is Assistant Secretary of ICCS and can be contacted via: firstname.lastname@example.org

 Dr. Margaretha Hackermeier (EuFRES)

 Margaretha holds a teaching qualification for secondary schools in the subjects Religious Education and Mathematics and has earned a doctorate in catholic theology.
 She worked in different secondary schools in the south of Germany and also as a headmaster of a secondary school.
 Since 2014 she works in the Catholic Bureau Bavaria in Munich and brings together the Catholic Church and the Bavarian State in matters of religious education.

 She participates in EuFRES since the EuFRES-Forum in Madrid 2012 and can be contacted via: email@example.com